ErriekaP/task-management-app/README.md

 ### Docker Setup

-Docker is used to containerize the app and manage dependencies in a more consistent environment.
+Docker is used to containerize the application, making it easy to deploy and manage.
 The following instructions set up both frontend and backend inside Docker containers.

 1. **Create the `.env` file for the backend**